 Another great market for fresh vegetables, fruits, meat, eggs, silver, bronze, and household items.
 It is also very much popular for its ready-made dishes and desserts, due to which a lot of traffic is attracted towards the market.
 The major difference between this and Wakaf Che Yeh is that Khadijah Market gets closed early.

 Pantai Cahaya Bulan (PCB):

-Beaches have always been the best place to spend weekend at.
-In Kelantan, PCB is the beach near Kota Bharu which is highly admired by local residents and tourists as well.
-When we talk about the history of this beach, it was first named as Pantai Cinta Berahi which was seen as inappropriate for a beach at Islamic state.
-To the north is the Thailand border which is filled with Guards to arrest trespassers.
+Beaches have always been the best place to spend weekends at.
+In Kelantan, PCB is the beach near Kota Bharu, which is also highly admired by local residents and tourists.
+When we talk about the history of this beach, it was first named Pantai Cinta Berahi, which was seen as inappropriate for a beach in an Islamic state.
+To the north is the Thailand border, filled with Guards to arrest trespassers.

 The King’s Residence: